 Image Courtesy: Upwork

 The cost of development also varies by platform as we saw above.
 Wondering?
 It’s basically on account of the diversity of Android devices and the operating system versions.
-Apple products are manufactured by itself, while Android are built by different OEMs like HTC, Samsung, Lenovo and so on.
+Apple products are manufactured by itself, while Android is built by different OEMs like HTC, Samsung, Lenovo and so on.
 They vary by form factors and specifications.
 So quality control teams have to put in a lot of efforts to create a separate testing model for each device.

 In addition, geography also plays a key role in the IoT app development cost.
 It happens on account of the disparity in terms of cost of living across different geographies.
 The average annual salary of an IoT developer in New York City is around $89,034, in Miami, Florida, it’s close to $58,723, but if falls drastically in New Delhi to $15317 as per Glassdoor.